ink-analyzer/ink-vscode/README.md

 This extension provides the following settings:

-- `ink-analyzer.server.path`: Sets the path to ink!
-Language Server (ink-lsp-server) binary/executable (points to bundled binary/executable by default).
+- `ink-analyzer.server.path`: **(Optional)** Sets the path to ink!
+Language Server (ink-lsp-server) binary/executable (points to the bundled binary/executable that ships with the extension by default).
-- `ink-analyzer.trace.server`: Enables/disables tracing of the communication between VS Code and the ink!
+- `ink-analyzer.trace.server`: **(Optional)** Enables/disables tracing of the communication between VS Code and the ink!
 Language Server (not recommended for regular users).

 ## Development and Testing